-To reinvigorate the fresh face that you once had, Dr. Jenifer Janiga offers chemical peel treatments at Janiga MDs.
+To reinvigorate the fresh face that you once had, Janiga MDs offers chemical peel treatments.
 Chemical peels penetrate the epidermis and shed off the old skin to expose the healthy skin underneath.
 This helps achieve a smoother tone and texture, and to bring back that glow.
 Plus, chemical peels work to stimulate natural collagen production and cellular turnover, which leads to the tightening and reduction of fine lines over time.

 Chemical peels can be customized to suit your individual needs.
-They range from light to deep peels.
-Light peels include glycolic, salicylic and pyruvic acid and treat conditions such as wrinkles, dull texture, brown spots, and acne.
+In-office chemical peels range from light to medium depth peels.
+Light peels include glycolic, salicylic and pyruvic acid and treat conditions such as fine wrinkles, dull texture, brown spots, and acne.
 Light peels have little downtime and peel lightly for only a few days after.
-Medium depth peels include combination peels, Jessners, and others to stimulate more collagen, smooth texture irregularities, and can help with mild to moderate pigment problems and acne scarring.
+Medium depth peels include combination peels, Jessners, TCA, and others to stimulate collagen, smooth texture irregularities, and can help with mild to moderate pigment problems and acne scarring.
 These have a longer recovery time of 3-5 days of peeling.
-Deeper peels affect the most change, but it can be a long recovery.
+Medium depth peels affect more change than light peels, but can have a longer recovery.
 They are great for wrinkles, brown spots, texture irregularities, and acne scarring, as well as give a nice tightening of the skin.